raffrant/CAD-Annotator-Lite/README.md

 notepad .env
 ```

 Set `OPENAI_API_KEY` to a valid server-side Platform API key and optionally change `OPENAI_MODEL`.
-Restart Drawing2STEP, then explicitly choose **OpenAI API** in the interface.
+Restart Drawing-to-CAD, then explicitly choose **OpenAI API** in the interface.
 The key stays in the Node server and must never be added to `public/` or committed.
 This mode sends the selected image to OpenAI and consumes API quota/credits.

 #### Option C: Interface-only demo